Public-Health-Scotland/social-care/201920 - 202021 Publication/README.md

 - `server.R`.

-Please Note, all code provided has been run on the R Server.
+Please note, all code provided has been run on the R Server.

 The filepaths have been set-up to be used within an R project for each dashboard, these will need changed when the data is downloaded from GitHub to the working directory.